citp/privacy-policy-historical/t/te/tec/techypassion.com.md

-> *The following text is extracted and transformed from the techypassion.com privacy policy that was archived on 2018-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181209125436id_/http%3A//www.techypassion.com/contact/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the techypassion.com privacy policy that was archived on 2019-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190610121028id_/http%3A//www.techypassion.com/contact/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy – TechyPassion

 **Techypassion Privacy Policy**